Vietnam.vn - Nền tảng quảng bá Việt Nam

 When upgrading Hai Phong channel, Dinh Vu port area can receive large ships with a capacity of up to 3,000 TEU, contributing to increasing socio-economic development benefits.

-Currently, Nam Dinh Vu Port Joint Stock Company has upgraded the Hai Phong channel from the turning area of Hai Phong international container port to Nam Dinh Vu port area (from Km20+660 to Km31+200) to an elevation of -8.5m (nautical chart system) and will be completed in July 2024.
+Currently, Nam Dinh Vu Port Joint Stock Company has upgraded the Hai Phong channel from the turning area of Hai Phong international container port to Nam Dinh Vu port area (from Km20+660 to Km31+200) to an elevation of -8.5m (nautical chart system) and completed in July 2024.

 “From the above analysis, it is appropriate to continue researching and upgrading the Hai Phong shipping channel (from the upstream of Nam Dinh Vu port to Nam Hai Dinh Vu port area) in Dinh Vu wharf area to an elevation of -8.5m (nautical chart system)”, said a representative of Viconship.